zeek/zeek-docs/scripts/base/bif/bloom-filter.bif.zeek.rst

    during intersection.

-   :bf1: The first Bloom filter handle.
+   :param bf1: The first Bloom filter handle.

-   :bf2: The second Bloom filter handle.
+   :param bf2: The second Bloom filter handle.

    :returns: The intersection of *bf1* and *bf2*.